pdp10/AstroJournal/README.md

 ### Download
-You can download the latest version of this software application here:
+The latest stable version of this software application can be downloaded here:

 [https://github.com/pdp10/AstroJournal/zipball/master](https://github.com/pdp10/AstroJournal/zipball/master)

-After downloading and uncompressing the file, you can run AstroJournal by typing:
+After downloading and uncompressing the file, run AstroJournal by typing:
 ```
-# On GNU/Linux run AstroJournal typing (or clicking the icon):
+# On GNU/Linux or Mac OS X run AstroJournal typing (or clicking):
 ./astrojournal.sh
 ```
 or
 ```
-# On Windows, click on the icon:
+# On Windows, click:
 astrojournal.exe
 ```
 This will start a simple graphical user interface to generate the journals.

+The user manual for the software astroJournal can be downloaded [here](https://github.com/pdp10/AstroJournal/blob/develop/doc/user_manual.pdf)

 ### Create an observation record